newrelic-experimental/nerd-days-v1/README.md

 # Nerd Days V1 Guide
 __What is Nerd Days?__

-A __*FREE*__, developer-focused, digital conference covering a range of topics for all skill sets.
+A __*FREE*__, developer-focused, digital conference that covers a range of topics for all skill sets.
 Sessions include:

 - Live workshops
 - Live coding and demos